HenDGS/AdvancedTinderBot/README.md

 A simple bot to auto-like on Tinder.

-Uses Seleniumm to create a local Chrome profile and like profiles with human time speed and random timed interactions (like scrolling through photos) to not be perceived as a bot.
+Uses Seleniumm to create a local Chrome User on the same path as the .exe and like profiles with human time speed and random timed interactions (like scrolling through photos) to not be perceived as a bot.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>